 Behind Ventimiglia there are two valleys rich in medieval villages : Val Roya and Val Nervia.

-What to see in Ventimiglia
+What to visit in Ventimiglia

 Those unfamiliar with Ventimiglia would never expect this city to have so many points of interest to visit.
 Just take a look and choose, there really is something for everyone: for lovers of history, culture, nature or shopping.